angular-package/type/packages/type/README.md

 `4.0.0`: The function has a properly working callback cause of the updated [`isObject`](#isobject).

-`4.0.3`: Fix type variable `Obj` default value is not set to cause of it always being picked from the `value`.
+`4.0.3`: Fix type variable `Obj` default value is set to cause of it always being picked from the `value`.

 Use `guardObject()` or `guard.is.object()` to guard the `value` to be an `object` of a generic `Obj` type.